 Such “description format for file delivery sessions” corresponds to a file delivery manifest referenced by the Session resource property “File delivery manifest URL” of the xMB reference point, as described in TS 26.346, clause 5.4A.2, under Table 5.4A-6.
 Towards compiling the relevant parameters in such file delivery manifest, key use cases and derived requirements should be identified, which is the purpose of this contribution.

-Prominent Use Cases and Derived Requirements of File Delivery Services over MBMS
+Example Use Cases and Derived Requirements of File Delivery Services over MBMS

 2.1 Use Cases and Descriptions

-Table 1 lists a set of key use cases for file-based services from 3rd-party content providers for delivery over MBMS and a brief description for each.
+Table 1 lists a set of example use cases for file-based services from 3rd-party content providers for delivery over MBMS and a brief description for each.
 The rationale and basic operation for these use cases should be mostly self-evident.